The Mothership debuted at The Sydney International Boat Show from July 31 to August 4, 2014.

 Jon Hull guides you through a repower with his honest thoughts and insights.

 “First, do we simply repower with a conventional diesel and be happy.
-The problem with that was the original engine was placed in the galley/salon smack in the center exposed with no sound or heat shield.
-Remember this was 1912 when reciprocating engines were a novelty in boats and it was “cool” to hand squirt your oil can to keep the valves lubricated as you chugged along and on occasion staining your white yachtsman attire.
+The problem with that was the original motor was placed in the galley/salon smack in the center exposed with no sound or heat shield.
+Remember this was 1912 when reciprocating motors were a novelty in boats and it was “cool” to hand squirt your oil can to keep the valves lubricated as you chugged along and on occasion staining your white yachtsman attire.
 A further negative was the original 40 H.P. diesel weighed about 1800 lbs.
 A modern comparable diesel weighs but a fraction.
 Therefore we would have to add additional ballast to keep her in proper trim.
 A feat constrained by a lack of space to add weights as needed.

 The second choice was to power with a diesel with an electric drive coupled to it and since it was smaller than the original, it could be tucked away easier.
 Since it relied upon batteries, these could be placed about for an acceptable balance.
 However, to date a suitable product did not have the electric portion powered enough to suit our 40’ yacht.